starzel/buildoutskel/BUILDOUT-README.txt

 =====

 Customize the file site.cfg for site specific configuration.
-Add Version pinnnings as required to floating_versions.cfg and pinned_versions.cfg If required, override default configurations in custom.cfg
+Add version-pinnnings as required to floating_versions.cfg and pinned_versions.cfg If required, override default configurations in custom.cfg